-Most residence halls have video surveillance systems, as do several other campus buildings.
-These systems are monitored by the University Police Department Dispatch Center and the building manager or housing supervisor as appropriate.
+All active residence halls have video surveillance systems, as do several other campus buildings.
+These systems are monitored by the University Police Department, OIT and the housing supervisor as appropriate.

-During any construction or maintenance phase of on-campus facilities, crime prevention through environmental design practices are always considered.
+During any construction or maintenance phase of on-campus facilities, crime prevention through environmental design practices are considered.